 Mistress - Tulip

-Irresistible perky mauve and fuchsia blooms (early flowering).
+Irresistible perky mauve and fuchsia blooms (late flowering).

 Tulips: (Zones 1,2,3-4 as annuals) - Also see general bulb growing instructions